AP-Skill-Development-Corporation/MyDocumentations/FireStorageImgVideoAudioConcept.md

 OnFailureListener is called with an Exception instance.
 Other listeners are called with an UploadTask.TaskSnapshot object.
 This object is an immutable view of the task at the time the event occurred.
 An UploadTask.TaskSnapshot contains the following properties:

-Property	Type	Description
+getDownloadUrl	Type(String):

-getDownloadUrl	String	A URL that can be used to download the object.
+A URL that can be used to download the object.
 This is a public unguessable URL that can be shared with other clients.
 This value is populated once an upload is complete.

+getError	Type(Exception):

-getError	Exception	If the task failed, this will have the cause as an Exception.
+If the task failed, this will have the cause as an Exception.

+getBytesTransferred	Type(long):

-getBytesTransferred	long	The total number of bytes that have been transferred when this snapshot was taken.
+The total number of bytes that have been transferred when this snapshot was taken.

+getTotalByteCount	Type(long):

-getTotalByteCount	long	The total number of bytes expected to be uploaded.
+The total number of bytes expected to be uploaded.

+getUploadSessionUri	Type(String):

-getUploadSessionUri	String	A URI that can be used to continue this task via another call to putFile.
+A URI that can be used to continue this task via another call to putFile.

+getMetadata	Type(StorageMetadata):

-getMetadata	StorageMetadata	Before an upload completes, this is the metadata being sent to the server.
+Before an upload completes, this is the metadata being sent to the server.
 After the upload completes, this is the metadata returned by the server.

+getTask	Type(UploadTask):

-getTask	UploadTask	The task that created this snapshot.
+The task that created this snapshot.
 Use this task to cancel, pause, or resume the upload.

+getStorage	Type(StorageReference):

-getStorage	StorageReference	The StorageReference used to create the UploadTask.
+The StorageReference used to create the UploadTask.

 The UploadTask event listeners provide a simple and powerful way to monitor upload events.